 Reasonable steps will be taken to avoid children with a learning difficulty or disability being placed at a disadvantage compared to non-disabled children.
 The School acknowledges that some children with more challenging behaviour may need specific support and individualised interventions.
-These will be discussed with Parents and Carers.
-These children will be brought to the attention of the School and will have an IEP (Individual Education Plan) or SEND Support in place.
+These may be temporary or long term and will be discussed between the class teacher and Parents and Carers.
+Children with additional needs may require an IEP (Individual Education Plan) or SEND Support in place.
 Other agencies may become involved in order to assess the needs of the child.

-The ethos of this section can also be applied to any minority group
+The ethos of this section can also be applied to any minority group.